WebDevGev/WebDevGev/README.md

   2. I've colled this fun game "Catch Malevich".
 In pure JS, DOM.Check it to have some fun - https://webdevgev.github.io/Catch_Malevich_JS_Game/
   3. Keeper App.
 Chek this React project by downloading it from my git repo - https://github.com/WebDevGev/Keeper
   4. Website for our four-legged friends 😊🐾.
 Practice on  HTML, CSS, Bootstrap - https://webdevgev.github.io/TinDog---HTML---CSS---Bootstrap/
+  5. Chek up other projects in my github repo.

 ##  Hard-Skills